mrunge/horizon-overload/README.md

 To use it, create a user and a password and adjust the following values

   ::
     _url = 'http://...'
     _user = 'demo'
     _pass = 'demo'

 Please note the missing '/' at the end of the URL.
+The number of clients can be adjusted at the bottom in __main__, the same for the number of requests.